Darlings (film): Critical response

 Saibal Chatterjee of NDTV gave the film 3 out of 5 stars and wrote, "Darlings, which ploughs a dark furrow all its own while making judicious use of genre elements while shunning standard narrative tropes, is watchable all the way".
 Namrata Joshi of The National Herald wrote, "The cast of Darlings makes it a riveting watch.
 Varma is terrifying and Roshan Mathew as believable as the tender man.
 Ultimately, it's all in the hands of the forever solid & reliable Shah and Bhatt, matching her in every beat".
-Anupama Chopra of Film Companion wrote, "Darlings is very much its own film.
-There is generosity of spirit, which makes it eminently watchable".
 Tushar Joshi of India Today awarded the film 3 stars (out of 5) and wrote, "Darlings is a film with a message.
 It touches upon the subject of domestic violence and addiction.
 Alia and Shefali's timing and Vijay Varma's acting save Darlings from becoming just another film with a social message".
 Bohni Bandyopadhyay of CNN-IBN gave the film 3 out of 5 stars and wrote, "Alia Bhatt, Shefali Shah and Vijay Varma's black comedy brings out laughs in tragic situations, but is ultimately a story about shattered hopes and dreams".

 Nandini Ramnath of Scroll wrote, "Darlings has both laugh-out-loud comedy and suppressed giggles.
 Reen's control over the lengthier sequences, backed by Anil Mehta's sinuous camerawork and Nitin Baid's elegant editing, is strongest when Hamza drops the mask and lets the misogyny show".
 Shubhra Gupta of The Indian Express rated the film 2.5 out of 5 stars and wrote "Alia Bhatt, Vijay Varma, Shefali Shah and Roshan Mathew deliver excellent performances in a film that is aware of what it is.
 A few forced comic touches spoil the effect though".
 Anna M.M.
 Vetticad of Firstpost rated the film 2.5 out of 5 stars and wrote "This clarity and a certain energy are missing for the most part from the rest of Darlings.
 Full marks to the squad for risk-taking.
 On the execution front though, it barely gets a passing grade".
-Published Palestinian Bollywood writer, Ahmad Rashad Arafa, called the film "stridently fresh and refreshingly measured" singling out the film's "ability to gently swing from sanskar toxicity to pragmatist emancipation."